voxel51/fiftyone/app/README.md

 yarn start-web
 ```

-This start the App client development server with hot reloading.
+This starts the App client development server with hot reloading.

 You will need to create a `fiftyone.core.session.Session` to start the backend
 server.
 Or you can start the backend server directly in your python virtual